ayivima/day_night_image_analysis/model_notebook/modelling_and_prediction2.md

-# MODELLING AND PREDICTION USING LUMINANCE, CONTRAST, SUPERIOR LUMINANCE AND SUPERIOR CONTRAST
+# MODELLING AND PREDICTION USING CONTRAST, AND SUPERIOR LUMINANCE.

 Victor Mawusi Ayi